 Design and form factor

 With all the potential mobility you gain from a board this small, the Boosted Mini X is still quite heavy.
-At 16.8 pounds, this miniature board is only marginally lighter than longer board.
+At 16.8 pounds, this miniature board is only marginally lighter than the longer board.
 This translates to a system that is incredibly dense, and a bit awkward to hold if you’re walking through an area like the subway, where skating simply isn’t an option.
 I opted to carry this board on my shoulder during my street-subway hybrid commutes, but the board still felt a bit too heavy to be considered a no-brainer.

 The board is heavy for a reason.
 The Boosted Mini X has a range of about 14 miles on a single charge, meaning you could theoretically just about skate the entire perimeter of San Fransisco without needing to plug in.
 I probably only used about two to three miles a day getting to my destinations, since I usually finished off the day with four of the five battery indicator lights still illuminated.